Essington Lewis: Personal life

 In 1910, he married Gladys Rosalind Cowan, OBE, the only daughter of James Cowan.
-Their family consisted of five children – sons James Essington Lewis and Robert Brook Lewis OAM, and daughters Helen Clarke, Mary Munckton OAM and Jane Nevile.
+Their family consisted of five children – sons James Essington Lewis and Robert Brook Lewis AM, and daughters Helen Clarke, Mary Munckton OAM and Jane Nevile.
 His sons were educated at Geelong Grammar School and the daughters at the Clyde School.
 Two children died in infancy - David and Janet.
 The family lived in Malvern, Victoria and owned a country property named "Landscape" near Tallarook in central Victoria.
 Robert Brook (1918–2009) is notable as being the Master of St Mark's College, University of Adelaide from 1957 to 1968 and the Master of Menzies College, La Trobe University from 1968 to 1970.

 Death

 He died while riding his horse on his property "Landscape" near Tallarook on 2 October 1961, aged 80.
 Newspapers of the day claimed he suffered a heart attack.
 St John's Anglican Church, Toorak, was overflowing for his funeral; he was cremated.